 The increase in home prices has begun to slow down due to less interest from investors.
-In a seasonally adjusted basis, during the month of June, property prices only rose 0.1 percent, according to the Federal Housing Finance Agency as opposed to the estimated 0.5 percent that was predicted by data gathered by Bloomberg.
-After helping to drive prices up, investors are now pulling back due to a decrease in foreclosures and other homes at reduced prices.
+On a seasonally adjusted basis, during the month of June, property prices only rose 0.1 percent, according to the Federal Housing Finance Agency; as opposed to the estimated 0.5 percent that data gathered by Bloomberg predicted.
+After helping to drive prices up, investors are now pulling back.
+They are doing this due to a decrease in foreclosures and other homes at reduced prices.

 If you have questions about Foreclosure, Loan Modification, Bankruptcy, Short Sale, or other alternatives, please feel free to call my office at 888-886-0020, send an e-mail to email@example.com, or complete the contact form below.